-Our 14 principal investigators hail from public and private research universities, as well as government offices from across the country, Alaska to Florida, Wisconsin to Texas.
+Our 14 principal investigators hail from public and private research universities, as well as government offices from across the United States.
 On this page you’ll find each team member’s contact info, links to talks, papers, presentations, Tiger Teams, and much more.
-This team represents the third version of HAQAST, building on the success of HAQAST-2 (2016-2020) and HAQAST-1 (2011-2016, a.k.a.
+This team represents the fourth version of HAQAST, building on the success of HAQAST-3 (2021 – 2025), HAQAST-2 (2016-2020) and HAQAST-1 (2011-2016, a.k.a.
 AQAST).

 Tracey Holloway